 Saturday 29 June 1872.
 Down at Knock seeing the laying of the Telegraph cable.

 Tuesday 19 November 1872.
 Dismantling shop for new addition.

 Saturday 23 November 1872.
 Busy about pulling down back wall for addition to shop.

 Monday 2 December 1872.
 Got in the beam in new house.

 Monday 9 December 1872.
 Mrs McDougall died at 2am yesterday.
 [The first wife of Allan McDougall, see below]

 Monday 16 December 1872. flooring attics.

 Angus Macdonald died in 1874.
-A year later his widow, Eliza, married Allan Macdougall, a fishcurer.
-They had a daughter, Mary Elizabeth Macdougall, in 1876.
-By 1881, Eliza had died.
+A year later his widow, Eliza, married Allan McDougall, a fishcurer.
+They had a daughter, Mary Elizabeth McDougall, in 1876.
+Eliza had died by 1881.
 In that year one of the children from her first marriage was working in the Lewis Hotel; the others lived with their maternal grandmother in Torridon.
-The Macdougalls had moved to Glasgow.
+The McDougalls had moved to Glasgow.